Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 # 2021/11/26 - 1.0.0

 Mod has been out long enough to have it upgraded to 1.0.0 as part of the Aquatics release.
-The following changes will be changed based on the lastest meta of the 2021 November tournament.
+The following changes will be based on the lastest meta of the 2021 November tournament.
 Will keep an eye on the meta for 3.2 with the latest tournament:

 https://www.youtube.com/watch?v=ug15NhTh-WM&t=1s&ab_channel=StefanAnon